 If holidays bring out your adventurous side, you can hike through the lush forest of Teide National Park and up to the peak of Mount Teide – Spain’s highest mountain and the third largest volcano in the world!
 For a more leisurely trip we recommend taking the cable car high above the clouds to near the 3,718-metre summit where you can gaze across the turquoise sea and take some top-notch holiday snaps of Tenerife.

 You can take one of the daily buses from either Costa Adeje or Playa de las Americas to the base of the mountain.
-For more natural beauty, take a trip to Garachico in the north where the kids will love exploring the volcanic rock pools – you might even spot some of the underwater wildlife native to Tenerife.
+For more natural beauty on your Tenerife holidays, take a trip to Garachico in the north where the kids will love exploring the volcanic rock pools – you might even spot some of the underwater wildlife native to Tenerife.

-You'll never be short of something to see, do or experience in Tenerife.
+A cheap holiday to Tenerife means you can explore the country – you’ll never be short of something to see, do or experience on Tenerife holidays.
 For a truly amazing day trip you can go on a whale watching boat ride, take the Submarine Safari or visit a banana plantation.
 Access to Los Realejos plantation, near Puerto de la Cruz, is free or you can drive through the middle of it to experience the lush landscape and stunning ocean views.